Wabinab/Xenoblade-Chronicles-3-The-Book/src/17_valdi.md

 Lanz interrupted, "Wait, _'masterpon'_?"

 "Oh, it's Nopon for 'really great person'!
-So anyway, my masterpon told me this: **_'Be a friend to all, and an enemy of none.'_**{{footnote: Writer don't know if one agree with this or not without thinking it thoroughly.
+So anyway, my masterpon told me this: **_'Be a friend to all, and an enemy of none.'_**{{footnote: Translator don't know if one agree with this or not without thinking it thoroughly.
 Edit: Probably, but we don't always have the choice, for we could only control oneself, but not others.}}"

 Sena, trying to take in, "Be a friend to all...?"